krutol/Prezoom/requirements/Specification.md

 R4: User will be able to move graphical objects.
 R5: User will be able to add a state at any point.
 R6: User will be able to delete a state at any point.
-R7: User will be able to prezoom.view the presentation at any state.
+R7: User will be able to view the presentation at any state.
 R8: User will be able to change the values of the various attributes of graphical objects in the state currently being viewed.
 R9: User will be able to change the trigger condition for moving from one state to the next.
 R10: User will be able to change the way that interpolation during a transition happens.
 R11: User will be able to change the amount of time it takes to move from one state to the next.
-R12: User will be able to zoom, pan, and orient (operand) the current prezoom.view-port.
+R12: User will be able to zoom, pan, and orient (operand) the current view-port.
 R13: User will be able to move from edit mode to presentation mode either starting at the beginning or starting at the current state.
 R14: User will be able to undo in Edit mode.
 R15: User will be able to redo in Edit mode.